 - Never having children

-Most women will recognize the signs that they are going through menopause.
-However, if you start to skip periods suddenly you should see your doctor for a pregnancy test.
-It is possible to become pregnant when going through perimenopause -- as long as you are having periods, even if they're irregular, you can get pregnant.
+Most women will notice the signs that they are going through menopause.
+However, if you start to skip periods suddenly, you should see your doctor for a pregnancy test.
+It is possible to become pregnant when going through perimenopause, as long as you are having periods, even if they are irregular, you can get pregnant.
 In some cases, your doctor may order blood tests to check hormone levels.
 Your doctor may also suggest a bone density measurement.
 If you have moderate or severe symptoms that interfere with your life, talk to your doctor about what treatments might be right for you.

-Although you can't prevent menopause, you can take action to reduce your risk of complications, such as osteoporosis and heart disease:
+Although you cannot prevent menopause, you can take action to reduce your risk of complications, such as osteoporosis and heart disease:

-- Stop smoking -- Smokers tend to start menopause 1 - 2 years earlier than nonsmokers, and are also at higher risk for heart disease and osteoporosis.
+- Stop smoking.
+Smokers tend to start menopause 1 to 2 years earlier than nonsmokers, and are also at higher risk for heart disease and osteoporosis.

 - Ask your doctor whether you should take calcium and vitamin D supplements to protect against bone loss.

-- Eat a healthy, balanced diet to avoid weight gain and keep cholesterol in check.
+- Eat a healthy, balanced diet to avoid weight gain and keep cholesterol levels in check.

-- Talk to your doctor about estrogen replacement therapy -- For some women the benefits of estrogen replacement therapy may outweigh the increased risk of breast cancer and stroke.
-(See "Medications.")
+- Talk to your doctor about hormone replacement therapy (HRT).
+For some women the benefits of HRT may outweigh the increased risk of breast cancer and stroke.
+(See Medications.)

-Menopause tself doesn't need treatment, but you may want to treat some symptoms and reduce your risk of long term medical conditions, such as heart disease and osteoporosis, that are more common after menopause.
+Menopause itself does not need treatment, but you may want to treat some symptoms and reduce your risk of long-term medical conditions, such as heart disease and osteoporosis, that are more common after menopause.
 Many treatment options are available, so it is important to discuss them with your doctor.

-While the Women's Health Initiative didn't find a greater risk of breast cancer among women who took ERT for 7 years, other studies have found a slightly increased risk at 10 years.
-Right now the evidence shows that taking estrogen long-term slightly increases the risk for breast cancer, and taking it with progesterone increases the risk more.
+While the WHI did not find a greater risk of breast cancer among women who took ERT for 7 years, other studies have found a slightly increased risk at 10 years.
+Right now the evidence shows that taking estrogen long term slightly increases the risk for breast cancer, and taking it with progesterone increases the risk more.

-Researchers have begun new studies to look at HRT, but the results aren't known yet.
-The Women's Health Initiative looked at women who were already past menopause -- the average age was 63.
-So researchers don't know if the same results would apply to women who took HRT early in menopause, and for a shorter period of time.
+Researchers have begun new studies to look at HRT, but the results are not known yet.
+The WHI looked at women who were already past menopause, the average age was 63, so researchers do not know if the same results would apply to women who took HRT early in menopause, and for a shorter period of time.
 Currently, the decision about whether to take HRT is an individual one.
 If your menopause symptoms are so severe that they interfere with your daily life, talk to your doctor about the risks and benefits of using HRT for a short period of time.